 Eventually, a phishing email will show up in your inbox.
 It happens to everyone.

 An email claims to be from your bank, the IRS or the ECU IT Department or Help Desk.
 You may be asked to log in or provide your personal information.
 The message looks legitimate, but it's really a trick to obtain your login credentials and other personal information.

 - NEVER reveal your passphrase to anyone.

-- Legitimate businesses - including ECU, banks, the IRS—will NEVER request personal information through an email message.
+Legitimate businesses - including ECU - will NEVER request personal information through email

-- If you’re unsure about an email, call the business using the phone number on the back of the bill, statement or credit card—not any phone number listed in the email.
+- Unsure about an email?
+Call the business using a phone number from their website, the back of a statement, bill or credit card.
+DO NOT click the links in the email.

 - Call the IT Help Desk at 252.328.9866 | 800.340.7081 about any possible phishing email or other scam message.